Canon 700D versus Sony RX100 II

 Despite having a smaller sensor, the RX100 II offers a higher resolution of 20 megapixel, compared with 17.9 MP of the 700D.
 This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 4.31μm for the 700D).
 However, it should be noted that the RX100 II is a somewhat more recent model (by 3 months) than the 700D, and its sensor might have benefitted from technological advances during this time that partly offset its pixel-size disadvantage.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the RX100 II has a markedly higher DXO score than the 700D (overall score 6 points higher), which will translate into better image quality.
 The advantage is based on 0.8 bits higher color depth, 1.2 EV in additional dynamic range, 0.5 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Canon 700D (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|